 Minnelli will perform a duet of an original song alongside the show's character 'Tom', played by Christian Borle.
 Other names and faces that you may recognise from the show are Debra Messing (Will&Grace), Anjelica Huston (The Addams Family) and Jack Davenport (Pirates of the Caribbean).
 So far the show has had rave reviews, proving to be the 'Smash' that the title yearns for.
 Undoubtedly Liza will only add to its success.

-Continue reading: The Women (2008) Review
+Continue reading: The Wedding Date Review

 Continue reading: The Wedding Date Review

 Date of birth